ModyQyW/utils/README.md

 ### API

 Please see [MDN docs](https://developer.mozilla.org/) for native APIs support.

 Some APIs in this library can be replaced by native APIs.

-Please see links for more infos.
+Please see [you don't (may not) need lodash/underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) and [you might not need lodash](https://youmightnotneed.com/lodash/) for more infos.

 - [add](https://lodash.com/docs/#add)
 - [after](https://lodash.com/docs/#after)